 After receiving your query, the agent may ask for a full submission to determine whether he or she is interested in representing you and your work.
 If an agent is interested in taking you on as a client, he or she will contact you with a letter of agreement or contract outlining the terms of your arrangement.

-Download our list of literary agents and begin researching to see whether any are a good fit for your manuscript.
-For a more complete listing of literary agents in Canada, please refer to Quill & Quire’s Book Trade in Canada, available in the reference section of most public libraries.
+Download our list of Literary Agents and begin researching to see whether any are a good fit for your manuscript.

 Do some research.
 Ask other writers if they’ve had any dealings with the agent or know anyone who has.
 Search the agent’s name on the internet.
 How long has he or she been working as an agent?
 Which authors have signed up with the agent?